kodecocodes/i9t/swift-2/swift-2.markdown

 - Must contain at least 1 number
 - Must contain at least 1 of the following "\!\@\#\$\%\^\&\*\(\)\_\-\+\<\>\?\/\\\[\]\{\}"

-Before coming up with the protocol oriented solution that you just built, you might have looked at this list of requirements and groaned a little.
-But, groan no more!
-You can take the pattern that you've built and quickly create a `StringValidator` that contains the rules for this password requirement.
+If you hadn't worked through the protocol-oriented solution above, you might have looked at this list of requirements and groaned a little.
+But instead you can take the pattern you've built and quickly create a `StringValidator` that contains the rules for this password requirement.

 Start by switching to the **Password Validation** page in the chapter's playground.
-For brevity purposes this playground page tucks away all of the previous work you did on the String Validation page as a source file.
-That source file also contains two new rules that you will be using.
-You can view the code by clicking **Password Validation** > **Sources** > **StringValiation.swift** in the jump bar.
+For brevity, this playground page tucks away all of the previous work as a source file, which also contains two new rules you'll use.
+Click **Password Validation** > **Sources** > **StringValiation.swift** in the jump bar to view the code in that file.

-The first new rule is `LengthStringValidationRule` with the following features:

 #### `LengthStringValidationRule`

+The first new rule is `LengthStringValidationRule` that has the following features:

-A rule that validates a string is a specified length, this rule has two Types:
+- Validates that a string is a specified length, with the following two types:
 - `Min(length: Int)`: must be at least `length` long
 - `Max(length: Int)`: cannot exceed `length`

 Both types can be combined in a `StringValidator` to ensure the String is between a specific range in length.
+Here's the rule implementation:

 ```
 public struct LengthStringValidationRule : StringValidationRule {